-Newcastle second-worst Champions League contender as clear qualification favourite emerges
+Newcastle the worst Champions League contender as clear qualification favourites emerge

 Matt Stead